ii/coredns/plugin/file/README.md

 * `upstream` resolve external names found (think CNAMEs) pointing to external names.
 This is only really useful when CoreDNS is configured as a proxy; for normal authoritative serving you don't need *or* want to use this.
 CoreDNS will resolve CNAMEs against itself.
-* `directory` specifies the directory where CoreDNS should save zones that are being signed.
-If not given this defaults to `/var/lib/coredns`.
-This setting is only used if `dnssec` is given.
-* `dnssec` enables DNSSEC zone signing for all zones specified. **KEYDIR** is used to read the keys from.
-The signed zones are saved to **DIR** from the `directory` option, which defaults to `/var/lib/coredns` when not given.
-The zones are saved under the name `Z<name>.signed.` (the `Z` is added to not hide the root zone).

 ## Examples